streamingfast/substreams/docs/tutorials/rust/option.md

 }
 ```

-Now, the functions works as follows:
+Now, the function works as follows:
 - If the function **is able to retrieve the data**, then a `Some` struct containing the string is returned.
 - If the function **is NOT able to retrieve the data**, then a `None` struct is returned.

-Let's complete the body of the funtion:
+Let's complete the body of the function:

 ```rust
 fn get_username_by_id(id: u32) -> Option<String> { // 1.